Correcting Breast Asymmetry

 If nipple areolar complexes are asymmetrical to the point of only 2cm, most women do not seek corrective surgery.
 However, if the difference is greater than 2cm, lifting the nipple areolar complex with a periareolar mastopexy can be an effective solution.

-Volume discrepancies can generally be corrected by using different-sized implants for breast augmentation.
+Volume discrepancies can generally be corrected by using different-sized implants for breast augmentation in Sydney.
 In the case of a breast reduction operation the asymmetry can be addressed by removing more tissue from one side than the other in order to try to get the breasts as symmetrical as possible.

 Case study 1

 asymmetry and droop